Anastat/math-wasm/README.md

 # math-wasm
 This package was created for research purposes to measure the performance of WASM compared to JavaScript.
-As a result, this library contains the following functions, written in C++ and used as WASM modules:
+As a result, this library contains the following functions, written in C++ and compiled to WebAssembly:

 - fibonacci(x)
 - factorial(x)